AvidGeo/foss4g2017-dev/workshops/index.md

 #### Pricing and Sign Up

+**<mark>Workshop packages have all been sold out.</mark>** If you have already bought a workshop package you can still sign up for available workshops.

 {:style="display:flex;justify-content:center;align-items:center;"}
 [Sign up for available Workshops](../workshop-signup){:.btn}

-**Workshop packages have all been sold out**

-If you have already bought a workshop package you can still sign up for available workshops.

 Pricing for workshops is as follows: